libriscv/rvscript/README.md

 	- You can allocate structures directly on the heap of the guest through `script.guest_alloc<Type> (count)`.
 Using the returned buffer as an arena is also possible.
 - Passing long strings and big structures is slow.
 	- Use compile-time hashes of strings where you can.
-	- Alternatively use memory sharing, riscv::Buffer or buffer gathering for larger memory buffers.
+	- Use riscv::Buffer or buffer gathering for larger memory buffers.
 	- Page sharing if intended for communication between machines
 	- Use memory directly allocated in machines by using `script.guest_alloc<Type>(count)`.
 - How do I allow non-technical people to compile script?